-For hundreds of years, chamomile has been used to treat many conditions such as inflammation, anxiety, sleep disorders, and skin problems.
 Many different preparations of chamomile have been developed, but the most popular form is the herbal tea.
 In fact, more than one million cups of chamomile tea are consumed per day around the world.
-Read on to discover the scientifically-proven health benefits of chamomile.
+Read on to discover the potential health benefits of chamomile.

 What is Chamomile?

 Chamomile (Matricaria chamomilla) is a well-known medicinal plant.
 The two common varieties are German and Roman chamomile .